Is this application decentralized?

 Where are the Spring and Google libraries in the Java version?

-To keep the codebase small, Spring, Google, and Apache libraries were avoided.
+To keep the codebase small with less attack surface, Spring, Google, and Apache libraries were avoided; minimal 3rd party libraries used.

 Why is routing so confusing?